-This article was written for Slow Fashion Next (in Spanish), based on my presentation for the Agora Rollberg Pitches Unplugged: Circular Fashion Practices in Berlin, and shared at ES-fashion (in Portuguese).
+This article was written for Slow Fashion Next (in Spanish), based on my presentation for the Agora Rollberg Pitches Unplugged: Circular Fashion Practices in Berlin.

 It happens to me continuously.
 When I speak about circular fashion I often hear the question: it is something like recycling, right?
 Yes!
 As well.
 As we talked about in an earlier post, the circular fashion concept is much broader and offers many alternatives.
 One of them is to invest in textiles for circularity, which comprise the end of the productive cycle through recycling or biodegradability, or create a new beginning with the development of innovative materials.